ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Required:
 * title: string, title of the exercise (e.g. MongoDB)
 * classification: string, classification of the exercise (e.g. Databinding)
-* weight: number, maximum score and weight of this exercise (e.g. 20)
 * class: string, this is the class that is eligible to solve this exercise (e.g. 3EA1)

 Defaults: